maboa/MDN/landing-audio-video-manip.md

 Audio Manipulation
 ------------------

 PlaybackRate aside, to manipulate audio you'll typically use the Web Audio API.
-We can use the audio track of an audio or video element, here's a video example:
+We can use the audio track of an audio or video element.

+###Audio Filters

 HTML:
 `````html